 As swing traders, we want to avoid the big downside drops and get back in once there is some confirmation that a new uptrend is starting.
 As investors, we want to know when the drop is finished so we can buy long-term positions at great prices.

-Once those signals have been generated by the market we can start buying stocks again for swing trades (with valid trade setups).
+Once those signals have been generated by the market we can start buying stocks again for swing trades (with valid trade setups) or buying strong stocks that we own to own for the next year or more (see Buy the Dip Stock List).

 A few notes before we begin: